RajananthiniMG/Final-Capstone-Project-5/README.md

 # Final-Capstone-Project-5
 # Loan Default Risk Prediction Streamlit App
 This Streamlit web application predicts loan default risk based on a dataset provided by the user.
 It includes the following features:

 - Loading and preprocessing of data
 - Training a logistic regression model
 - Evaluating the model's accuracy and generating a classification report
-- Filtering data by employment status and displaying accuracy for each group
+- Filtering data by employment status and location, and displaying accuracy for each group

 ## Requirements
 To run this application, you need the following dependencies:

 - Python 3.x